-However, in cases where the CEO announces that all employees are expected to work remotely from home during inclement weather, business operations will proceed as usual.
 In the event that inclement weather disrupts an employee's ability to perform their work remotely, they should contact their immediate supervisor to discuss the circumstances.
-The CEO holds the authority to decide whether an employee should be granted an excused absence on inclement weather days.
-If excused absence is granted by the CEO, the employee will use administrative leave.
+The CEO or the Local Area Executive Director, depending on the employee's area of work, holds the authority to decide whether an employee should be granted an excused absence on inclement weather days.

-Should an inclement weather closing occur while an employee is already on leave, except for administrative leave granted by the CEO and Chairperson, he/she will not be entitled to extra compensation or additional time off.
+Should an inclement weather closing occur while an employee is already on leave, he/she will not be entitled to additional wages or time off.